bryant-har/ROS/src/cs4750_student/hw2_kinematics/hw2.md

     </b></figcaption>
 </figure>

 > In `scripts/make_motion_model_plot`, look at the `example_cases` dictionary that generates these two plots.
 Each key of this dictionary is a tuple of nominal velocity, nominal steering angle, and duration to apply those nominal commands.
-Why does the motion model produce more particles within 10cm of the deterministic model prediction in Figure 2 than Figure 3?
+Why does the motion model produce more particles within 10cm of the deterministic model prediction in Figure 3 than Figure 4?

 The key to tuning is first understanding how each parameter affects the model.

 >Tune your motion model parameters to match the staff parameters.
 To explain your tuning process, please save three versions of the figure with (3.0, 0.4, 0.5) that were generated by different parameters (`mm1.png`, `mm2.png`, `mm3.png`).
-In your writeup, explain what’s different between your plot and Figure 3 above, and how you’re changing the parameters in response to those differences.
+In your writeup, explain what’s different between your plot and Figure 4 above, and how you’re changing the parameters in response to those differences.
 (Your last figure doesn’t need to match ours exactly.)

 <details>
 <summary>Rubric</summary>

-* <b>[Optional (required for 5000 level students)]</b>, 10 points.
-Save correct figures and answer the questions in the README.
++ <b>[Optional (required for 5000 level students]</b>, 10 points.
+"Exploring the Motion Model parameters" -- Save correct figures and answer the questions in the README.
 </details>
 <br>

-## Arm Kinematics
+## \# Arm Kinematics
 ### Overview
 In this assignment, you will work with an 6 dof arm robot called [WidowX 250](https://www.trossenrobotics.com/widowx-250-robot-arm.aspx).